AssistList Internship

 User Research

-I actively collaborated with the customer service manager to investigate the pain points and frustrations of our users while navigating through our current Contact Us and FAQ pages.
+I actively collaborated with the customer support manager to investigate the pain points and frustrations of our users while navigating through our current Contact Us and FAQ pages.

-I discovered through access to customer service emails that users are repetitively asking questions that are already answered in the FAQ.
+I discovered through access to customer service emails that users are repetitively asking questions that are already answered on the FAQ page.

-Using Hotjar, a website heatmap, and recording tool, I learned that users also have trouble navigating through the FAQ due to abundant categories and folded accordions.
+Using Hotjar, a website heatmap and session recording tool, I learned that more than 30% of our users have trouble navigating through the FAQ due to disorganized categories and folded accordions.

 Email Inquiry